-Svetlana POPOVIĆ Military Medical Academy Clinic for Infectious and Tropical Diseases 17 Crnotravska Street Belgrade 11000, Serbia cecapopovic@gmail.com computed tomography (MSCT) of the thorax showed a lobulated, infiltrative change $16 \times 16 \times 11$ mm in segment VI of the right lower lung lobe, showing signs of infiltration of the surrounding parenchyma, followed by minimal pneumonitis (Figure 2).
-Video-assisted thoracoscopic surgery (VATS) was performed and a knot tissue sample 27×15 mm in size was obtained.
+The second case was diagnosed in 2018 in a 72-year-old male from Belgrade.
+He first came to the doctor's due to persistant cough and haemoptysis.
+Morphological tests and multislice computed tomography (MSCT) of the thorax showed a lobulated, infiltrative change $16 \times 16 \times 11$ mm in the VI segment of the right lower lung lobe, showing signs of infiltration of the surrounding parenchyma, followed by minimal pneumonitis (Figure 2).
+Video-assisted Thoracoscopic Surgery (VATS) was performed and a knot tissue sample $27 \times 15$ mm was obtained.
 Histopathological examination showed chronic granulomatous inflammation with necrosis similar to dirofilariasis.
 The patient was feeling well all the time and all his laboratory parameters were within reference values.
 Albendazole therapy was a used for 28 days.
 In the further course of the disease, the patient lost all subjective symptoms, while the definitive suspicion of a malignant neoplasm was removed by the control MSCT thorax examination.